-For fiscal year 2017, our Compensation Committee also introduced an additional performance-vesting RSU that is tied to total stockholder return ("TSR RSU").
-The TSR RSUs consist of a target number of RSUs that are eligible to vest at the end of a three-year performance period ending on July 31, 2019 (which began on August 1, 2016).
-The target number of TSR RSUs granted to the named executive officers in August 2016 are as follows:
+Since fiscal year 2016, we have granted TSR RSUs that consist of a target number of RSUs that are eligible to vest at the end of a three-year performance period.
+The TSR RSUs granted in fiscal year 2018 have a three-year performance period beginning on August 1, 2017 and ending on July 31, 2020.
+The target number of TSR RSUs granted to the named executive officers in September 2017 were as follows:

 Named Executive Officer Target Number of TSR RSUs

-Marcus Ryu 10,442
+Marcus S. Ryu 12,655

+Curtis Smith

-Richard Hart 6,500
+Richard Hart

-Priscilla Hung 3,750
+Priscilla Hung 3,000

-Ali Kheirolomoom 4,500
+Ali Kheirolomoom 3,000

-Scott Roza 4,500
+Steven Sherry 2,800